Yune Tran, PhD

 - Preservice Teacher Preparation

 - Teacher Racial Identity

 EDUC 240 Perspectives in Education

 EDUC 324 Trends and Methods in Early Childhood

 EDUC 351 Middle Level Education

 Outside the Classroom

 When not teaching or in the office, Yune enjoys spending time with her family, traveling, reading, cooking, watching sports and running.
-She loves exploring the outdoors and is enjoying the Portland metro area.
+She loves exploring the outdoors and the food trucks in Portland.